+Salary Increases:

-Annual Rate of Compensation Increase
+Annual Rate e of Compensation Increase

-Inflation: 2.75% per year; plus across the board salary increases of 0.50% per year; plus the following merit and promotional increases based on years of service:
+Inflation: 2.75% per year; plus across the board salary increases of 0.50% per year; plus the following merit and promotion increases:

-Years of Service Merit and Promotional Increase
+Years of Service Merit and Promotion Increases

 0 6.00%

 1 5.00

 2 4.00

 3 3.00

 4 2.00

 5 1.00

 6 0.80

 7+ 0.50

-Actuarial Value of Assets: Market value of assets less unrecognized returns in each of the last five years.
-Unrecognized return is equal to the difference between the actual market return and the expected return on the market value, and is recognized over a five-year period, further adjusted, if necessary, to be within 30% of the market value.
+Actuarial Value of Assets: Unrecognized returns are equal to and the expected returns on the n period.
+The actuarial value of ass ss unrecognized returns in each of the last five year o the difference between the actual market returns narket value, and are recognized over a five-year ets (AVA) is limited by a 30% corridor; the AVA , nor greater than 130% of MVA.

-Actuarial Cost Method: Iethod:Entry Age Cost Method.
-Entry Age is the age at the member's hire date.
-Ad Accrued Liability is calculated on an individual basis and is based on costs as a level percentage of compensation.
-The Normal Cost is calculated on an basis where the Entry Age Normal Cost is calculated as the sum of the indi Normal Costs.
+Actuarial Cost Method: Accrued Liability is calculated or as a level percentage of compens ge is the age at the member's hire date.
+Actuarial n an individual basis and is based on costs allocated ation.
+The Normal Cost is calculated on an individu al Cost is calculated as the sum of the individual

-Participation in Health Insurance Benefit Plan: 95% of future eligible retirees are assumed to enroll in the HIB plan.
-All current pensioners and beneficiaries with a retiree health insurance cash subsidy were valued.
-For deferred vested members, we assume an election equal to 50% of the future retiree election percent.
-Average HIB Subsidy: The enrollment percent of 75% is used to estimate the proportion of future retirees expected to participate in the EBMUD medical insurance plans (Kaiser, Blue Cross, Health Net).
-The difference between the 95% of all future retirees expected to be provided with an HIB subsidy and 75% (i.e. 20%) is what we used to anticipate future retirees who receive reimbursement for medical expenses through the HIB plan without being enrolled in an EBMUD medical insurance plan.
+95% of future eligible retirees are assumed to enroll in the HIB plan.
+All current pensioners and beneficiaries with a retiree health insurance cash subsidy were valued.For deferred vested members, we assume an election equal to 50% of the future retiree election percent.
+The enrollment percent of 70% is used to estimate the proportion of future retirees expected to participate in the EBMUD medical insurance plans (Kaiser, Blue Cross, Sutter <65/Anthem Cal Care 65+).
+The difference between the 95% of all future retirees expected to be provided with an HIB subsidy and 70% (i.e. 25%) is what we used to anticipate future retirees who receive reimbursement for medical expenses through the HIB plan without being enrolled in an EBMUD medical insurance plan.
+The HIB subsidy may be used to defray any other allowed health benefits (e.g., Medicare Part B premiums, dental costs) in addition to medical premiums.
 For current retirees, we have used the HIB benefit on record.
-For the expected 95% future retirees who received an HIB, we have assumed that: • Retirees under age 65 with single HIB coverage will receive an average \$450 monthly benefit as of July 1, 2018, • Retirees under age 65 with spouse/domestic partner HIB coverage will receive an average \$530 monthly benefit as of July 1, 2018, • Retirees age 65 and over with single HIB coverage will receive an average \$434 monthly benefit as of July 1, 2018, • Retirees age 65 and over with spouse/domestic partner HIB coverage will receive an average \$542 monthly benefit as of July 1, 2018.
-The maximum monthly HIB subsidy is \$450 for a retiree with single coverage and \$550 for a retiree with spouse/domestic partner coverage Projected HIB Subsidy Increase: We have projected the HIB medical benefit to increase with medical trend until it reaches the limits described in the Summary of Plan Provisions.
+For the expected 95% future retirees who received an HIB, we have assumed, based on the average HIB on record for current retirees at 100% vesting level, that: Retirees at 100% vesting level under age 65 with single HIB coverage will receive an average \$450 monthly benefit as of July 1, 2019, • Retirees at 100% vesting level under age 65 with spouse/domestic partner HIB coverage will receive an average \$530 monthly benefit as of July 1, 2019, • Retirees at 100% vesting level age 65 and over with single HIB coverage will receive an average \$437 monthly benefit as of July 1, 2019, • Retirees at 100% vesting level age 65 and over with spouse/domestic partner HIB coverage will receive an average \$546 monthly benefit as of July 1, 2019.
+The maximum (100% vesting level) monthly HIB subsidy is \$450 for a retiree with single coverage and \$550 for a retiree with spouse/domestic partner coverage We have projected the HIB medical benefit to increase with medical trend until it reaches the limits described in the Summary of Plan Provisions.
 The benefit limits are projected to remain unchanged at the current levels of \$450/\$550.